-Jack Norris, a Registered Dietitian who runs veganhealth.org, claims that the recommended choline intakes may actually be too high, as they were based off of only one not-so-thorough study.
+Jack Norris, a Registered Dietitian who runs veganhealth.org, claims that the recommended choline intakes may actually be too high, as they were based on only one not-so-thorough study.
 While the Adequate Intake (AI) states we need anywhere from 425mg-550mg, Norris suggests that 300mg is sufficient, and most people eating a plant-based diet consume that much already.

-Therefore, I think it’s safe to say the the average plant-based adult who eats a well-balanced, varied plant-based diet likely consumes enough choline and does not need to supplement.
+Therefore, I think it’s safe to say that the average plant-based adult who eats a well-balanced, varied plant-based diet likely consumes enough choline and does not need to supplement.
 However, I would recommend that strict plant-based pregnant women make sure to include a choline supplement in their diet.
 Many prenatal vitamins now contain some choline, but not all of them.
 Check the label to be sure.

 IS TOO MUCH CHOLINE HARMFUL?